 Financial aid — now more than ever

-The chief goal of the campaign is support for financial aid, and a total of more than $274 million was raised in new endowment and annual funding.
-Our target is to more than double our endowment dollars earmarked for scholarship grants, while benefiting students with financial need immediately through Wesleyan Fund gifts.
-We want to make a Wesleyan education possible for motivated, talented students who cannot afford to attend without financial assistance or without incurring heavy debt.
-Financial aid is the key to creating an affordable Wesleyan education today, tomorrow, and forever.
+The chief goal of the THIS IS WHY campaign was support for financial aid, and a total of more than $274 million was raised in new endowment and annual funding.
+Our target was to more than double our endowment dollars earmarked for scholarship grants, while benefiting students with financial need immediately through Wesleyan Fund gifts, to make a Wesleyan education possible for motivated, talented students who cannot afford to attend without financial assistance or without incurring heavy debt.
 You can support financial aid with your Wesleyan Fund gift and by endowing a scholarship.
 152 new endowed scholarships were funded during the campaign.

 Wesleyan actively seeks talented, low-income students through partnerships with programs such as QuestBridge.
 Since 2007, students from families with the highest need attend loan-free, while all required loans have been cut by 35%.
 Wesleyan Fund gifts in support of financial aid make the Wesleyan experience possible for high-need students.

 Students bring remarkable energy, spirit, and momentum to the teams, performance groups, and service projects that are a hallmark of the Wesleyan community.
 Wesleyan Fund gifts in support of financial aid help to bring to campus artists, athletes, entrepreneurs, and activists who dive deep into the vast opportunity Wesleyan offers.